High Uptown Historic District / Garrett-Bullock-Delay House

 Location.
 32° 28.371′ N, 84° 59.414′ W. Marker is in Columbus, Georgia, in Muscogee County.
 Marker is at the intersection of Second Avenue (Georgia Route 85) and 14th Street, on the right when traveling north on Second Avenue.
 Touch for map.
 Marker is at or near this postal address: 1402 Second Avenue, Columbus GA 31901, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Birthplace of Robert Winship Woodruff (within shouting distance of this marker); Ernest Woodruff / Robert Winship Woodruff (within shouting distance of this marker); The Rankin House (about 400 feet away, measured in a direct line); Bullard-Hart-Sampson House (about 400 feet away); Philip Thomas Schley (about 400 feet away); Haiman's Sword Factory (about 500 feet away); Tyler Home (about 800 feet away); Martin J. Crawford (approx. 0.2 miles away).
 Touch for a list and map of all markers in Columbus.

 Additional keywords.
 Historic District

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 10, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 575 times since then and 43 times this year.
+It was originally submitted on July 10, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 662 times since then and 23 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 10, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.